 Artist Lawrence Argent probably didn’t expect his sculpture of a gigantic blue bear peeking into Denver’s Colorado Convention Center would become an icon.
 “I See What You Mean” has photo-bombed countless selfies of convention-goers and tourists from around the globe and is sold in miniature for a fun souvenir or welcome gift.

 One of Colorado’s greatest gifts is the abundance of natural beauty and places that help people experience true wonders.
-Colorado’s four national parks — Rocky Mountain National Park between Estes Park and Grand Lake, Mesa Verde National Park near Cortez and Durango, Black Canyon of the Gunnison National Park between Montrose and Gunnison and Great Sand Dunes National Park and Preserve near Alamosa — are more than worthy of space on group itineraries with unique options for outdoor activities, ranger programs and more.
+Colorado’s four national parks — Rocky Mountain National Park between Estes Park and Grand Lake, Mesa Verde National Park near Cortez and Durango, Black Canyon of the Gunnison National Park between Montrose and Gunnison and Great Sand Dunes National Park and Preserve near Alamosa — are more than worthy of space on group itineraries, with unique options for outdoor activities, ranger programs and more.

 Near Aspen, the Maroon Bells are a series of bell-shaped peaks that tower 14,000 feet above a pristine lake and the beautiful Maroon Valley.
-Not only are they the most photographed mountains in North America, Maroon Lake and a variety of hiking trails from there are easy to reach from town via the public bus system.
+Not only are they the most-photographed mountains in North America, Maroon Lake and a variety of hiking trails from there are easy to reach from town via the public bus system.

 Rock formations are the stars at Red Rocks Park & Amphitheatre near Denver and Garden of the Gods Park in Colorado Springs.
-Since many of the world’s biggest names in music — from the Beatles, U2 and Sting to opera singers — have performed at the 9,525-seat Red Rocks Amphitheatre since it opened in 1941, it’s no surprise that it was tapped as the location of the Colorado Music Hall of Fame.
-Book a concert, tap into one already on the schedule or host a gathering at the 30,000-square-foot visitor center with time to wander the trails or take part in Yoga on the Rocks.
+Many of the world’s biggest names in music — from the Beatles, U2 and Sting to opera singers — have performed at the 9,525-seat Red Rocks Amphitheatre since it opened in 1941, so it’s no surprise that it was tapped as the location of the Colorado Music Hall of Fame.
+Book a concert, tap into one already on the schedule or host a gathering at the 30,000-square-foot visitor center, with time to wander the trails or take part in Yoga on the Rocks.

-The 1,367-acre Garden of the Gods Park in Colorado Springs is equally as stunning with 300-foot towering sandstone rock formations perfectly juxtaposed against snow-capped Pikes Peak.
+The 1,367-acre Garden of the Gods Park in Colorado Springs is equally as stunning, with 300-foot towering sandstone rock formations perfectly juxtaposed against snow-capped Pikes Peak.
 Named a National Natural Landmark in 2015, Garden of the Gods can be explored on foot, trolley, Jeep or Segway, and Garden of the Gods Collection nearby provides a place to stay and meet.

-Located one hour southwest of Colorado Springs near Cañon City, Royal Gorge Bridge & Park is sure to inspire “oohs and aahs” from attendees walking across one of the world’s highest suspension bridges towering 956 feet above the Arkansas River and a few screams of delight (or fright!) on the Cloudscraper Zip Line and Royal Rush Skycoaster.
-Bridge construction started in 1929, and today Royal Gorge Bridge & Park is a must-see on many travelers’ and groups’ lists with terrific options for scenic picnics, inside dining and meetings.
+Located one hour southwest of Colorado Springs near Cañon City, Royal Gorge Bridge & Park is sure to inspire oohs and aahs from attendees walking across one of the world’s highest suspension bridges, towering 956 feet above the Arkansas River, and a few screams of delight (or fright!) on the Cloudscraper Zip Line and Royal Rush Skycoaster.
+Bridge construction started in 1929, and today Royal Gorge Bridge & Park is a must-see on many travelers’ and groups’ lists, with terrific options for scenic picnics, inside dining and meetings.

-Colorado has its fair share of jaw-dropping historic hotels that offer memorable options for groups such as The Stanley in Estes Park, The Broadmoor in Colorado Springs, Hotel Jerome in Aspen, New Sheridan Hotel in Telluride, Strater Hotel in Durango, Hotel Colorado in Glenwood Springs, Brown Palace Hotel & Spa in Denver, and Hotel Boulderado in Boulder.
+Colorado has its fair share of jaw-dropping historic hotels that offer memorable options for groups, such as The Stanley in Estes Park, The Broadmoor in Colorado Springs, Hotel Jerome in Aspen, New Sheridan Hotel in Telluride, Strater Hotel in Durango, Hotel Colorado in Glenwood Springs, Brown Palace Hotel & Spa in Denver, and Hotel Boulderado in Boulder.
 Top-notch customer service, plentiful meeting and event space, great locations and rich senses of place make these properties worthy of consideration.